bgonzalezbustamante/CRediT/docs/chilean-executive-post-transition.md

 The author declared no potential conflict of interest with respect to this research.

 **Preprint** <br />
 González-Bustamante, B. (2019).
-The Politics‐Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post‐Transition. <em>Preprint upon request</em>.
+The Politics‐Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post‐Transition. *Preprint upon request by email* [bastian.gonzalezbustamante@politics.ox.ac.uk](mailto:bastian.gonzalezbustamante@politics.ox.ac.uk)

 **Peer-Reviewed Publication** <br />
 González-Bustamante, B. (2019).
 The Politics‐Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post‐Transition. <em>Bulletin of Latin American Research</em>.
 Early View.
 DOI: [10.1111/blar.13044](https://doi.org/10.1111/blar.13044)